Take You There (Jodie Connor song)

 "Take You There" is a single by Barbadian British recording artist Jodie Connor.
 The song is a collaboration with American rapper Busta Rhymes.
 It was released on 29 July 2012 as a digital download on iTunes.
 The single was co-written by Busta Rhymes, Jodie Connor, David Dawood, and was produced by David Dawood.

 Writing and production

 "Take You There" was produced by David Dawood also known as Dawood.
-David Dawood is the producer of Roll Deep's 2010 hit single "Good Times" that featured Connor, and which reached number 1 in the United Kingdom.
+David Dawood is the producer of Roll Deep's 2010 hit single "Good Times" that featured Connor, which reached number 1 in the United Kingdom.
 David Dawood is also the producer of Connor's first and second singles, "Now or Never" and "Bring It".
 The lyrics in "Take You There" are co-written by Busta Rhymes, Jodie Connor and David Dawood.

-Following the release of, and prior to the release of "Take You There", Connor had been working in the studio with Roc Nation writers Makeba Riddick (Beyoncé/Rihanna) and James Fauntleroy II (Chris Brown/Leona Lewis) in preparation for her debut album, which with feature "Take You There".
+Following the release and prior to the release of "Take You There", Connor had been working in the studio with Roc Nation writers Makeba Riddick (Beyoncé/Rihanna) and James Fauntleroy II (Chris Brown/Leona Lewis) in preparation for her debut album, which will feature "Take You There".
 According to Connor, the vocals were recorded over a year, prior to the release.
 The song is primarily targeted to the dance music audience.